Expert Tips For Traveling To Europe For More Fun, Less Stress

 Making at least two copies of your passport and other documents, like your regular driver’s license, is always a good idea.
 Give one copy to a trusted family member or friend; pack another separately from your passport (e.g., in your luggage) while traveling.

-Global security and health concerns are often front and center when considering travel to other areas of the world.
-However, there are ways that travelers can be armed with the latest travel advisories.
-Check your government’s resources for travelers to find their latest recommendations and advisories.
+Global security and health concerns are often at the forefront when considering travel to other parts of the world.
+However, there are ways for travelers to stay informed about the latest travel advisories.
+Check your government’s travel resources for the latest recommendations and advisories.

-If you’re American, check out The U.S. State Department and the Centers for Disease Control websites and enroll in the State Department’s free Smart Traveler Enrollment Program (STEP) to receive security alerts in the areas you visit while traveling.
+If you’re American, check out the U.S. State Department and Centers for Disease Control websites, and enroll in the State Department’s free Smart Traveler Enrollment Program (STEP) to receive security alerts for the areas you visit while traveling.

 All travelers should know the contact information for their embassies or consulates in the countries they’re visiting.
 Add those phone numbers to your smartphone contact list (along with other important contact info while away from home), so you have them handy – just in case.